8 Tips for Starting a Photography Business

-Having a workflow can be particularly helpful for seeing the scope of upcoming work at a glance and is a beneficial process to establish at the start of your photography business.
+Having a workflow can be particularly helpful for seeing the scope of upcoming work at a glance and is a beneficial process to establish at the start of your business.

-Covering all of the legal bases will prevent surprise tax bills and fines and set you up for success when you make more money.
+Covering all the legal bases will prevent surprise tax bills and fines and set you up for success when you make more money.

 When you begin booking clients, charging enough is crucial to cover your costs and make a profit.